Secondary Recovery Operations

 Water lines are cement lined with sulfate-resistant cements and artificial pozzolans, as specified in API RP- 10E.
 Most leaks have been due to the failure of asbestos gaskets.
 The use of grout instead of gaskets has been effective.
 Water-soluble inhibitors are added to protect voids in cement linings and plastic coatings.

-Carbon dioxide injection systems have suffered corrosion problems when the mixing of water and COat each cycle of alternate C02/water injection occurs.
+Carbon dioxide injection systems have suffered corrosion problems when the mixing of water and CO2 at each cycle of alternate C02/water injection occurs.
 Plastic coating and type 316 stainless steel trim, ceramic gate valves with electroless nickel-coated bodies, and electroless nickel-coated check valves were tried.
 The type 316 stainless steel and ceramic gates performed well, but the other methods failed.

 Injection wells originally used type 410 stainless steel wellheads and valves.
 Severe pitting occurred under deposits laid down from suspended solids in the injection water.